 This list is not exhaustive.
 In bad weather, even minor mistakes that would typically have minimal consequences (if any) under normal conditions can lead to devastating accidents.
 As a result, regardless of what happened, if you were injured in a weather-related accident you should contact an attorney promptly (and take the other steps necessary to preserve your claim for just compensation).

 Dealing with the Insurance Companies After an Accident in Bad Weather

 Of course, the fact that you may be entitled to a financial recovery does not mean that the process of recovering just compensation is going to be easy.
 The insurance companies will blame the weather, and they may even blame you for putting yourself in a dangerous situation.
 However, as an accident victim, it is imperative that you not give in to these tactics.
 Your losses could be substantial, and obtaining payment from the insurance companies could be your only option for recouping the financial and non-financial costs of your injuries.

-In short, Alaskans should treat weather-related accidents similarly to accidents occurring under normal conditions: Seek medical treatment, take care of yourself, and hire an experienced personal injury attorney to make sure you receive the compensation you deserve.
+In short, Alaskans should treat weather-related accidents similarly to accidents occurring under normal conditions: Seek medical treatment, take care of yourself, and hire an experienced personal injury attorney in Anchorage, AK, to make sure you receive the compensation you deserve.

-Contact Attorney Eric Derleth for a Free Initial Consultation
+Contact Accident Lawyer Eric Derleth for a Free Initial Consultation

 Were you injured in a bad-weather accident in Anchorage, Soldotna, or the surrounding areas of Alaska?
-If so, I encourage you to contact my office to discuss your personal injury claim in confidence.
+If so, as an accident lawyer in Anchorage, AK, I encourage you to contact my office to discuss your personal injury claim in confidence.
 For a free, no-obligation consultation, call 907-262-9164 now.